 The people in the hotel dining hall stood and broke into thunderous applause.

 Of course, I stood, clapped my hands — but had no clue of who this Jonny Moseley might be?

 Was he a professional basketball player (too short) or maybe a college quarterback (too slight of build)?
 So I asked someone at our table to let me in on the secret of this young man’s fame?

-Then, I found out from the person next to me, that Jonny Moseley had won the Gold Medal at the 1998 Nagano Winter Olympics in Japan.
-His expertise was “freestyle skiing,” the kind of skiing that combines aerial skills of mogul, cross, half-pipe and downhill skiing.
+Then, I found out from the person next to me that Jonny Moseley had won the Gold Medal at the 1998 Nagano Winter Olympics in Japan.
+His expertise was “freestyle skiing,” the kind of skiing that combines aerial skills of mogul, cross, half-pipe, and downhill skiing.

 With the Winter Olympics currently going on in Korea at the moment, you may see this type of competition.

-I have to admit, as someone who does not ski, nor would ever want to slide down a slope, let alone do aerial stunts — this not exactly my kind of sport.
+I have to admit, as someone who does not ski, nor would ever want to slide down a slope, let alone do aerial stunts — this not precisely my kind of sport.
 It’s very dangerous!

 What struck me as odd, however, was that this Gold Medal of his, and those of so many other Olympians that we will see in these coming days, are marks of distinction that become permanent markers on a person’s life.

 Jonny Moseley and so many others – have found their fame, fortunes and personal identity in this one extraordinary experience that permits them the opportunity to speak at graduations, or become the subject of stories on ESPN, and the ability to promote a product or cause in advertisements and television commercials.